jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 In my experience (and this is after processing 10,000 insurance claims) the vast majority of people just want to go on with their lives.
 It's only when they're misled, disadvantaged, and left in the dark that makes regular folk to lash out.
 Open information, with easy to follow rules, are reasonable and thus get's the most out of people.
 Especially because it makes cheating too hard for most people to bother with.

 People working for apparently unselfish reasons is not new.
-Evolutionary biology is uncovering ever more ways humanity is often altruistic and self-governing.
 Early America was blessed with communal barn-raising, quilting societies, and fraternal associations who goverened themselves in a Main Street economy.
 Open-source software and mass-collaboration simply adopts the same incentives.
 Because once our basic neccessities are met, most people want to improve their craft, gain respect of their peers, and pass-on their knowledge.

 Open-source hero Linus Torvalds explained it by pointing out “Money is not the greatest of motivators.
 Folks do their best work when they are driven by passion.
 When they are having fun.
 This is as true for playwrights and sculptors and entrepreneurs as it is for software engineers.”
-It's the job of leaders to inspire passion.
-It's poor or needless leaders who blame their workers for their bad leadership.

-Do we accept coaches blaming their players for losing the game?
-We don't because as Torvalds concludes “What astonishes so many people is that the open source model actually works.”
-People will play hard, if their inspired by good leadership and good philosophy..
+Torvalds concludes “What astonishes so many people is that the open source model actually works.”

 With open-source we have the technology to create our own levers of power for our warranty contracts, tax-laws, employment agreements, claim systems, and so on.
-We only need the people to step up, participate, and demand it as player gods.

-Once we step up, all workers—from waitresses, mechanics, and teachers—will finally end the Industrial Age.
-Mass-collaboration will be similar to how factories and production lines swept across our society in just a few decades during the era of mass-production.
-Fun and productive workdays is the world regular people can build for ourselves.

-Mass-collaboration is the only way we'll live thriving lives again.
+When the doctor's office says "fill in these forms", we should should realize howstart saying "No, I want to use this new app.
+It let us both see and collaborate about my appointment, diagnosses, treatments, and follow up requirements.
+If you don't want to use it, then I'll move my business."

+Yes, it's perfectly okay to do that.
+It fact, it's your job as a player god.

 ![old philosophy in a new world](/img\diagrams\github-repo-rails2.jpg) _This is the [GitHub "repo" for Ruby on Rails](https://github.com/rails/rails/graphs/contributors), the open-source technology that runs apps like Basecamp, Airbnb, and Shopify.
 This software is worth billions and totally free to use.
 Making it free adds value, because programmers contribute to each other's work, instead of repeating the same stuff all the time.
 Using GitHub's collaboration software means there's few memos, delegators, or garbage meetings.
 Mass-collaboration is this simple and effective._